School of Statistical Thinking

 Research Collaboration Startup

-The Institute had already been providing a consultation service for statistical science, but along with the launch of the School of Statistical Thinking in November 2011, this service was reorganized as a research collaboration start-up.
+The Institute had already been providing a consultation service for statistical science, but along with the launch of the School of Statistical Thinking in November 2011, this service was reorganized as a research collaboration startup.
 This program, being one of the projects to foster and promote statistical thinking, is mainly aimed at supporting applied scientists and other non-experts.
 Expert statisticians affiliated with the Institute give them advice on statistical modeling, data analysis, and research.
 Some cases have developed into official research collaborations, which are our primary duty as an inter-university research institute.
-The start-up program covers a variety of topics, ranging from introductory to more specialized studies.
-Half of the clients are from the private sector, and the rest are staff members of public organizations, university professors, or students.
-The Institute accepts about 40 cases annually, some of which benefit society in diverse ways.
+The Institute accepts more than 50 cases annually, some of which benefit society in diverse ways.

 Open-type Professional Development Program

 This is a spin-out program from ISM cooperative research projects.
 Establishing a goal is an indispensable element of the proposal of a cooperative research project.
 On the other hand, such goal setting is irrelevant for a summer school program, study session, or retreat.
 Since the launch of the School of Statistical Thinking, organizers of such group-oriented study programs can apply to the Open-type Professional Development Program.
 There are two categories under this program: one is 'workshop' and the other is 'intensive training for young researchers'.
 For FY 2017, five workshops have been accepted after review.